-Worldwide mobile phone sales to end users totaled 455mn units in Q3’13, an increase of 5.7% from the same period last year.
-Sales of smartphones accounted for 55% of overall mobile phone sales in Q3’13, and reached their highest share to date.1
+Worldwide sales of smartphones to end users totaled 968mn units in 2013, an increase of 42.3% from 2012.
+Sales of smartphones accounted for 53.6% of overall mobile phone sales in 2013, and exceeded annual sales of feature phones for the first time.1

 Smartphone sales grew 36% in Q4'13 and accounted for 57.6 % of overall mobile phone sales in Q4'13, up from 44% in Q4'12.
 This increasing ratio of smartphones to mobile phones was led by growth in Latin America, the Middle East and Africa, Asia-Pacific and Eastern Europe, where Q4’13 smartphone sales grew by more than 50%.
 With a 166.8% increase in Q4'13 , India recorded the highest smartphone sales growth at a country level and Latin America saw the strongest growth among all regions (96.1%) in Q4'13.
 China also contributed significantly to worldwide smartphone sales as sales grew 86.3% in 2013.1

 Retailers believe that mobile must be the number-one priority for their digital business in 2014.
 According to 2014 Shop.org/Forrester Research Inc: State Of Retailing Online survey, which surveyed 70 retailers in October and November 2013, more than half (53%) of the survey respondents marked mobile efforts as a top priority and identified responsive design, mobile site optimisation and tablet redesign among key focus areas.2

 As cloud computing adoption accelerates, core hardware components such as servers, storage and networks need to rapidly evolve to support emerging cloud-use models that are challenging existing performance, security, availability and agility capabilities.